Ammar-V/InvoiceMaker/README.md

 # InvoiceMaker

-### This program can be used to create invoices and outputs in a .pdf file.
+### This program can be used to create invoices in the form of a .pdf file.
 It was specifically created to work in the shipment industry.

 It was coded in Java with the use of the JavaFX 11, itextpdf-5.5.13.2, jackson-annotations-2.12.3, jackson-core-2.12.3, and jackson-databand-2.12.3 libraries.